by Macy Johnson

 (Psalm 46:10 NIV)

-One of my favorite expressions heard from my granddaughter is, “Nana’s not listening!”
+One of my favorite expressions from my granddaughter's lips is, “Nana’s not listening!”
 A similar phrase must have been drilled into her little brain many, many times for her to charge her grandmother with this offense.

 Am I not listening, not paying attention to the only One with legitimate, eternal authority?
 He doesn’t always hit me over the head to get my attention, but sometimes gently appears in the sun, in nature, or in a visitor.
 He knows my mind is kept in perfect peace only in His presence.